dev-xtc/xsvdetail/README.md

 # xsvdetail
-car detailing website for fun
+car detailing website i made for fun a pretty long time ago quite shit but here it is